glasgowagreement/site-content/en/collapse_total_why_total.md

 ## Why we need to collapse Total

 Fossil capitalism is organised globally.
 It has its fingers everywhere.
 In each government, every press agency, every media outlet and network, in anything that money can buy.
 It articulates its strategies, coordinates its wars and dictates the policies that doom us to climate collapse.
 They have known about climate change since the 1960's.
-They have coordinated for decades to spread misinformation to mislead Humanity and cut the essential action to prevent climate chaos.
+They have coordinated for decades to spread misinformation to mislead Humanity and cut the essential action to prevent climate chaos.[^10]

 They never stopped.
 They never will.
 Unless we make them.